 When Neil Patrick Harris was in his late teens and early 20s, he rocketed into fame starring on the hit TV show, Doogie Howser, M.D.
 Precocious and prodigiously talented, he quickly became one of the most sought-after young actors of his generation.

 Why?
 He wanted to spend his free time watching masterful actors at the top of their game.
-Neil knew that he would absorb priceless lessons at every performance—and he did.
+Harris knew that he would absorb priceless lessons at every performance—and he did.
 He’s gone on to build a long, celebrated career as an award-winning actor, writer, director, presenter, and host.

 Think back to your last few evenings, weekends, or holidays.
 How did you spend your time?
 Are your after-hours activities helping you to build the career that you want—or holding you back?